 Dallas Cowboys @ Tampa Bay Buccaneers

 Both of these offenses are likely to get off to hot starts in this game, and Vegas has recognized that likelihood with a staggering over-under total of 51.5 points.
 I have a lot of faith that Dak Prescott, fresh off a six-year $240 million contract with the Cowboys, will lead this Cowboys team to one of the best records in the NFC behind one of the highest-scoring offenses in football.
-However, I expect the Buccaneers to come out firing on all cylinders and a full offseason of work in Tampa will work wonders for Brady in terms of continuity and confidence.
-Tampa Bay is the favorite to be the #1 seed in the NFC, and they kick off their Super Bowl defense with a win here.
+However, he could be facing some rust as he works his way back from his awful injury from last season.
+I expect the Buccaneers to come out firing on all cylinders and a full offseason of work in Tampa will work wonders for Brady in terms of continuity and confidence.
+Tampa Bay is the favorite to be the #1 seed in the NFC, and they kick off their Super Bowl defense with a decisive win here.

 Matchup To Watch: Lavonte David and Devin White (TB LBs) vs Ezekiel Elliott (DAL RB)